 • Students will perform an intravenous catheterization of a canine or feline cephalic vein using proper veterinary medical procedures.

-• Students will perform a jugular venipuncture of a bovine or equine using proper veterinary medical procedures.
+• Students will perform a jugular venipuncture of an equine using proper veterinary medical procedures.

 Length of Program: Six (6) Semesters